alexheretic/int-hash/bench_report.md

 # HashMap Benchmark Report
-Results from a full 100,000 sample of various test integer key value collections.
-See `./benches`.
+Results from a full 100,000 sample of various test integer key value collection, see `./benches`.
+The benchmark system used an Intel i5-4670K.

 For each sample of integer values there are 2 tests:
 - ***insert_all***: All keys from the sample are inserted into a `HashMap` of default size.